oschvr/oschvr.com/content/instant-infra/setup-oci.md

   image: https://oschvr.s3.dualstack.us-west-2.amazonaws.com/010_instantinfra_setup_oci_account_031225.png
 ---

-> Setting up an AWS account with a minimal IAM setup that can be used with TF (IaC)
+> Setting up an OCI account with a minimal IAM setup that can be used with TF (IaC)

 Today, I will attempt to: